Samfundet/Samfundet4/docs/dev-tips.md

     yield 100, f'Created {len(Venue.objects.all())} venues'
 ```

 Checkout python generators to see how yield works.
 In short, the function basically works as a list that is computed in real time, so inside `seed.py` the script "loops through" the seed function and prints progress over time.
-Good luck!
+Good luck!!